Emergency contraceptive: How does morning-after pill work?

 How to use the levonorgestrel emergency contraceptive

 For a brand like Posinor-2, it is advised that you take one tablet as soon as possible (within 72 hours of unprotected sexual intercourse).
-Take a second tablet exactly 12 hours after the first tablet.
+Take a second tablet exactly 12 hours after the first.

 Work out a time that will enable you to take the second pill after 12 hours, and if you vomit within 2 hours of taking the tablet, consult your doctor for an additional tablet (it is also better to get the right dosage or direction for usage from your pharmacist).

-Another way of taking emergency control pills is by the use of birth control pills.
+Another way of taking emergency contraceptive pills is by using birth control pills.
 But if you are using birth control pills to achieve emergency contraception, it means you have to pop more than one pill at a time.

 This approach is not that effective and is more likely to cause nausea than levonorgestrel, but it sure does work to some extent for pregnancy prevention.